ejh243/BrainFANS/docs/development-pipeline.md

 git commit -m "Enter your commit message here"
 ```

 To make the above easier for you, get into the habit of using `git status` often (think of it as the git version of `ls`).
-Using `git status` will show you which files have been changed and the path to said files (which you can copy and paste).
+Using `git status` will show you which files have been changed and the path to said files (which you can then copy and paste to the terminal).

 ![Important section ahead 2](images/development-pipeline/important-section.png)

 There are two good rules of thumb for your commit messages:

 1) The message should complete the sentence: "If applied, this commit will [commit-message]"
 2) Don't use the word **and**, be succint.
-Committing small changes will make this easier
+If you only commit small changes this will be much easier

-Sometimes it makes sense to make changes to multiple files at a time (especially if they share the same issue).
+Sometimes it makes sense to make changes to multiple files at the same time (especially if they share the same issue).
 Don't commit loads of files at the same time out of laziness however, that defeats the point of version control.

 ## Step Five: Creating a pull request